kiranjeet24/Daily-Progress-Report/README.md

 <h3 align='center'>Introduction to Docker, Virtual Machine and ERPNext</h3>

 **What is Docker?**
-<p align="justify">Docker is popular virtualization software that helps its users in developing, deploying, monitoring, and running applications in a Docker Container with all their dependencies.
-Docker containers include all dependencies (frameworks, libraries, etc.) to run an application in an efficient and bug-free manner.Docker Containers are Light-weight, Applications run in isolation,Occupies less space, Easily portable and highly secure, Short boot-up
+<p align="justify">Docker is popular virtualization software that helps its users in developing, deploying, monitoring, and running applications in a Docker Container with all their dependencies (frameworks, libraries, etc.) to run an application in an efficient and bug-free manner.Docker Containers are Light-weight, Applications run in isolation,Occupies less space, Easily portable and highly secure, Short boot-up
 time.</p>
 - It can run multiple containers on a system.
 - It can start multiple containers at a time on the Docker engine.